 that can be activated using the included foot switch.

 The Texas Tone 12™ features deep bass response and shimmering highs without being muddy or ice-pick harsh.
 Break-up is easily controlled via the guitarist's attack on the strings and judicious use of your guitar's volume and tone controls.
 From clean to dirty, this amp allows you to remain in control of your sound.
 Jazz, country, blues, or rock, you'll be surprised at the variety of tones you can achieve with this amp.

 Speaking of sound, when you play, you want to hear the sound of your your guitar- not unwanted noise.
 Towards that end, the Texas Tone 12™ uses shielded input cables and a distributed grounding scheme to eliminate unwanted noise and hum from both internal and external sources.
 High voltage filtering is increased over traditional tweed-type circuits to provide a lower noise floor and a tighter bass response (A tube rectifier still allows for that creamy, compressed distortion that you've come to love from vintage cathode-biased amps).
 You'll want to see the power on light to verify that the amp is turned on!

-For more information or to place an order, please visit my Reverb Shop, or send me an inquiry.
+Currently out of stock, please inquire for lead time!
+For more information or to place an order, please send me an inquiry.

 * Why the C12Q over some of those famous, expensive speakers?
 Read the reviews:

 I have a 1966 Fender Deluxe Reverb who's speaker gave up the ghost...
 I purchased a C12Q for my amp.
 When I fired that baby up with the new speaker it was like a trip back in time.
 The tone was tight, focused and warm, all the things a great Fender Deluxe should be...